mihapetri/IBB_Assignment2/README.md

 # IBB_Assignment2
-Second assignment for Image-Based Biometry
+Second assignment for Image-Based Biometry.
+All of the data is from AWE data set.

 ## Requirements